+ISS' approach to evaluating pay-for-performance comprises an initial quantitative assessment and, as appropriate, an in-depth qualitative review.
+Investor feedback on the issue of pay-for-performance indicates a preference for a focus on long-term alignment, board decision-making, and pay relative both to market peers and company performance.
 The initial quantitative screens are designed to identify outlier companies that have demonstrated significant misalignment between CEO pay and company performance over time.
 The screens measure alignment on both a relative and absolute basis, over multiple time horizons, and consider long-term shareholder value and financial performance.
-The screening process applies to constituents of the Russell 3000E Index, a collection of the largest 3,800 (approximate) equity securities traded on U.S. stock exchanges.
+The screening process applies to constituents of the Russell 3000E Index, a collection of the largest 3,600 (approximate) equity securities traded on U.S. stock exchanges.

 ISS reviews the Compensation Discussion and Analysis (CD&A) section of all companies' proxy statements and highlights noteworthy issues to investors regardless of the quantitative concern level.
-This qualitative evaluation, as well as any in-depth qualitative evaluation subsequent to the quantitative screens, is the most important part of the analysis and subsequent vote recommendation.
-Responsiveness following a low say-on-pay vote or the identification of problematic pay issues are addressed in the qualitative analysis and may result in a negative recommendation even for companies that exhibit quantitative alignment, or a Low quantitative concern level.
-For additional information, see ISS' U.S. Compensation Policies FAQ.
+This qualitative evaluation, as well as any in-depth qualitative evaluation subsequent to the quantitative screens, is the most important part of the analysis and vote recommendation.
+The in-depth qualitative assessment uncovers mitigating factors or potential contributors to the perceived pay-for-performance misalignment.